By Debra Mecky

 Historical Background and Context

 At the core of Greenwich Historical Society is the Bush-Holley House, a circa 1730 National Historic Landmark in the Cos Cob section of Greenwich.
 The house’s origin extends back to the early 18th century.
-The residence survived the war on the frontier between loyalist New York and patriot Connecticut and was home to enslaved people who were among the last to experience emancipation in Connecticut.
+The residence survived the war on the frontier between loyalist New York and patriot Connecticut and was home to people enslaved by the Bush family, who were among the last to experience emancipation in Connecticut.
 In the late-19th century, the house became a “cradle of American Impressionism,” hosting prominent artists such as John Twachtman and Childe Hassam.
 However, by the mid-20th century, changing demographics, suburban development and modern roadways threatened and eroded this important historical precinct surrounding the Bush-Holley House.

 Recognizing the house’s incredibly diverse past and important untold narratives, Greenwich Historical Society saved and restored the landmark Bush-Holley House as their headquarters in 1957—a heroic community feat overcoming the formidable path of Interstate-95 construction.
 Now the building serves an integral role for the Historical Society’s broader mission “to preserve and interpret Greenwich history to strengthen the community’s connection to our past, to each other and to our future.”